FFinotello/IO17/README.md

 * Deregulated signalling pathways in cancer and immune cells

 A fully practical, hands-on approach will ensure that the newly acquire skills can be used with a great deal of autonomy.

+## Target Audience

+Motivated researchers, clinicians, and students who want to gain an understanding on how bioinformatics tools and simple (logic-based) modelling approaches can be used to investigate the tumour-immune cell interface and its underlying signalling pathways from high-throughput data.

+## Course Pre-requisites

+Programming/scripting skills are helpful, but not mandatory.
+An understanding of elementary operations with R will be required.
+Elementary command line instructions in UNIX will be used, so minimal familiarity with navigation in directory trees, copying files and folders, etc. will be needed.